jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/System_V2/README.md

   1. CRAFT: detecting the area of characters
   2. MobileNet: recognizing if characters are reversed or not
   3. EfficientNet: identifying the character
-- Frontend: User Interface
+- Frontend: Implementing a user interface via tkinter
-- Transmission protocal: gRPC
+- Transmission protocal: Sending images and recognition results via gRPC

 ## Usage
 This system has two modules (two folders):